CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

         > ----------------------------------------------------------------------------------------
         > b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee     0         100000000

-## Register stake address : TO DO REQUIRES FUNDS
+## Register stake address : //TO DO//

 ## Configure block-producing and relay nodes
 Let's stop that single node now and do something more interesting